-Clause 55.03-7 Safety ob -7 Safety objective Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B12 ✓ Standard met street and internal accessways.
-The entrances to the dwellings are clear and visible from the street or internal accessway Planting which creates unsafe spaces along streets and accessways should be avoided. ✓ Standard met Low shrubs and ground planting will be planted along the common accessway Developments should be designed to provide good lighting, visibility and surveillance of car ✓ Standard met parks and internal accessways.
-Security lighting has been provided Private spaces within developments should be protected from inappropriate use as public Standard met ✓ Standard met morougniares.
-Private spaces are enclosed to protect inappropriate use as public thoroughfares.
+Clause 55.03- Clause 55.03-7 Safety objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B12 Entrances to dwellings and residential buildings should not be obscured or isolated from the street and internal accessways.
+Standard met The entrances to the dwellings are clear and visible from the street or internal accessway Planting which creates unsafe spaces along streets and accessways should be avoided.
+Standard met Low shrubs and ground planting will be planted along the common accessway Developments should be designed to provide good lighting, visibility and surveillance of car parks and internal accessways.
+Standard met Security lighting has been provided Private spaces within developments should be protected from inappropriate use as public thoroughfares. ✓ Standard met Private spaces are enclosed to protect inappropriate use as public thoroughfares.
 Decision Guidelines The design response.
 Objectives To ensure the layout of development provides for the safety and security of residents and Objectives met property.
 Objectives met

-Clause 55.03.
-Clause 55.03-6 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
+Clause 55.03- Clause 55.03-6 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
 Take into account the soil type and drainage patterns of the site.
 Allow for intended vegetation growth and structural protection of buildings.
-A landscape plan has not been provided, however the concept plan indicates that provision of appropriate landscaping will be achieved, with significant space available to the front, side and rear of each dwelling for concour planting and growth in the required maturity.
-In locations of habitat importance, maintain existing habitat and provide for new habitat for plants and animals.
+In locations of habitat importance, maintain existing habitat and provide for new habitat for blants and animals.
+A landscape plan has not been provided, however the concept plan indicates that provision of appropriate landscaping will be achieved, with significant space available to the front, side and rear of each dwelling for canopy planting and growth to the required maturity.
 Provide a safe, attractive and functional environment for residents.
 Arborist report (Treespace Solutions Pty Ltd) Arboriculture report was prepared for the application as there are 9 exotic and native shrubs and trees on the site and surrounds (3 trees on the site itself).
 The report states that there are no trees of significant value worthy of retention on the subject site as the trees on the site are predominantly fruit trees.
 The report also concludes that there neighbouring trees and Council trees should be protected as these are likely to be impacted on during the development of the site.
 Tree Protection Zone is to be established around the Council tree and neighbouring trees to achieve this.
 A condition on the permit will ensure this is achieved.
-Development should provide for the retention or planting of trees, where these are part of the character of the neighbourhood.
-Standard met As the trees on site itself are of low retention value these would be removed and replaced with canopy trees which are worthy of retention.
+Development should provide for the retention or planting of trees, where these are part of the character of the neighbourhood. ✓ Standard met As the trees on site itself are of low retention value these would be removed and replaced with canopy trees which are worthy of retention.
 Development should provide for the replacement of any significant trees that have been removed in the 12 months prior to the application being made Standard met There are no trees worthy of retention.
 Emphasis will be on the implementation of a landscape plan which would improve amenity of the site.
 The landscape design should specify landscape themes, vegetation (location and species), paving and lighting.
 Standard met A landscape plan has not been provided, and will be required through permit conditions.